Amos-Chen98/Yicheng-Chen/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Bachelor candidate of Automation Science
+role: Bachelor candidate in Automation Science

 # Organizations/Affiliations to show in About widget
 organizations: